-National stocks within the NEAC area are combined into two stock groupings for the provision of management advice for the distant water fisheries at West Greenland and Faroes.
+National stocks within the NEAC area are combined into two stock groupings for the provision of management advice for the distant-water fisheries at West Greenland and Faroes.
 The Northern group consists of: Russia, Finland, Norway, Sweden, and the northeast regions of Iceland.
-The Southern group consists of: UK (Scotland), UK (England and Wales), UK (Northern Ireland), Ireland, France, Spain, and the southwest regions of Iceland.
+The Southern group consists of: UK (Scotland), UK (England and Wales), UK (N. Ireland), Ireland, France and the southwest regions of Iceland.

-Recruitment, expressed as pre-fishery abundance (PFA; split by maturing and non-maturing 1SW salmon, at 1 January of the first winter at sea) is estimated by stock complex (northern NEAC and southern NEAC) and interpreted relative to the spawner escapement reserve (SER) (Figures 10.2.1 to 10.2.3).
+Recruitment, expressed as pre-fishery abundance (PFA; split by maturing and non-maturing 1SW salmon, at 1 January of the first winter at sea) is estimated by stock complex (northern NEAC and southern NEAC) and interpreted relative to the spawner escapement reserve (SER) (Figure 10.2.1).
 SERs are the conservation limits (CLs; expressed in terms of spawner numbers) increased to take account of natural mortality (M = 0.03 per month) between 1 January of the first winter at sea and return time to homewaters for each of the maturing (6 to 9 months) and non-maturing (16 to 21 months) 1SW salmon from the northern NEAC and southern NEAC stock complexes.

-Recruitment (PFA) of maturing 1SW salmon and of non-maturing 1SW salmon for northern NEAC shows broadly similar patterns of a general decline during 1983-2010, interrupted by a short period of increased recruitment from 1998 to 2003 (Figure 10.2.3).
-Both components (1SW maturing and 1SW non-maturing) have been at full reproductive capacity prior to the commencement of distant water fisheries throughout the time-series.
-Recruitment of maturing 1SW salmon and of non-maturing 1SW salmon for southern NEAC also shows broadly similar declining trends during 1971-2010 (Figure 10.2.3).
-Both components have been at full reproductive capacity over most of the time period, but the non-maturing 1SW component has been at risk of suffering reduced reproductive capacity before any fisheries took place in two (2006 and 2008) of the last five PFA years.
+Recruitment (PFA) of maturing 1SW salmon and of non-maturing 1SW salmon for northern NEAC shows a general decline over the time period (Figure 10.2.1), the decline being more marked in the maturing 1SW stock.
+Both stock complexes have, however, been at full reproductive capacity (i.e. >95% probability of achieving CLs) prior to the commencement of distant-water fisheries throughout the time-series.
+Recruitment of maturing 1SW and non-maturing 1SW salmon for southern NEAC also demonstrate broadly similar declining trends over the time period (Figure 10.2.1).
+Both stock complexes were at full reproductive capacity prior to the commencement of distant-water fisheries throughout the early part of the time-series.
+Since the mid-1990s, however, the non-maturing 1SW stock has been at risk of suffering reduced reproductive capacity in approximately 50% of the assessment years.
+The maturing 1SW stock, on the other hand, was first assessed as being at risk of suffering reduced reproductive capacity in 2009.
 This is broadly consistent with the general pattern of decline in marine survival in most monitored stocks in the area.